Adaptively Transformed Mixed Model Prediction of General Finite Population Parameters: Adaptively Transformed Mixed Model Prediction

-where $\text{ML}(\la)$ is the maximum likelihood of the nested error regression model with response values $H_{\la}(y_{ij})$ and covariate vectors $\x_{ij}$, which can be efficiently carried out by using well-developed numerical method (e.g. Molina and Marhuenda, 2015).
-Using the ease of the point evaluation of the profile likelihood $\text{PL}(\la)$, we can obtain the maximizer of $\text{PL}(\la)$ by using, for example, the golden section method (Brent et al., 1973).
+where $\text{ML}(\la)$ is the maximum log-likelihood of the nested error regression model with response values $H_{\la}(y_{ij})$ and covariate vectors $\x_{ij}$.
+Since the computation of $\text{ML}(\la)$ can be readily carried out via well-developed numerical methods, e.g. \verb+sae+ package in R (Molina and Marhuenda, 2015), the point evaluation of the profile likelihood (\ref{PL}) is quite easy.
+Hence, we may obtain the maximizer of $\text{PL}(\la)$ by using, for example, the golden section method (Brent et al., 1973).
 Once we obtain the estimator $\lah$, we get the estimators of other parameters by applying the nested error regression model to the data set $\{H_{\lah}(y_{ij}),\x_{ij}\}$.

-For estimating the two variance parameters $\tau^2$ and $\si^2$, the restricted maximum likelihood (RML) method (Jiang, 1996) might be more attractive than the maximum likelihood method.
-To implement the RML estimation, the first three terms in (\ref{ML}) need to be changed to the restricted maximum likelihood, but the transformation parameter $\la$ can be easily estimated in the same manner as the maximum likelihood method based on the profile likelihood function.
-However, in this paper, we consider only the maximum likelihood estimator for simplicity.
+For estimating the two variance parameters $\tau^2$ and $\si^2$, the restricted maximum likelihood (REML) method (Jiang, 1996) might be more attractive than the maximum likelihood method in terms of estimating variance components since the REML method is known to produce estimates with smaller bias than the maximum likelihood method.
+To implement the REML estimation, the first three terms in (\ref{ML}) are changed to those of the REML method, and the resulting function could be maximized by profiling as used in the maximum likelihood method.
+We note that the estimator of transformation parameters would be changed by adapting the REML estimation, and it would be hard to investigate theoretical differences in terms of estimating transformation parameters.
+Therefore, we consider only the maximum likelihood estimator for simplicity.